ensomnia16/CS305-23S-Assignment2/README.md

 ## Changelog

 **April.
+23**

-23** The version released in `Sakai`
+   The version released in `Sakai`

 **April.
 24**

-1. Fixed some descriptions on *HTTP* *Analyzer* Part, add descriptions on submission format.
+1. Fixed some descriptions on *HTTP* *Analyzer* Part
+2. Descriptions added on submission format.
-2. Fixed some typos in document
+3. Fixed some typos in document
-3. Fixed an error of calculation in grader
+4. Fixed an error of calculation in grader

+**April.
+25**

+1. References on `scapy` added, thanks to [Yan-Ice](https://github.com/Yan-ice)
+2. Clarified a sentence that is easily misunderstood.
+3. Clarified standard on additional libraries.

 ## Introduction